ThatBlockyPenguin/EMLI/.github/ISSUE_TEMPLATE/error-with-emc.md

 **Screenshots/Logs**
 Please add screenshot(s) of or copied output from the compiler here.

+**EMLI Code**
+Please paste the EMLI code (or a link to it) which contains the code that causes EMC to crash.

 **To Reproduce**
 Steps to reproduce the behaviour:
 1. Go to '...'